andreafailla/LifeCycles/docs/overview.rst

 - tools to investigate the relationship between the evolution of clusters and individual entities' metadata;
 - visual analytics facilities to summarize analytical results.

-Future releases will include enhanced support statistical analysis to assess the significance of the observed patterns, and to support the development of predictive models.
+Future releases will include enhanced support for statistical analysis to assess the significance of the observed patterns, and to support the development of predictive models.

 -----------------